ZcashFoundation/frost/frost-p256/dkg.md

 // Keep track of each participant's public key package.
 // In practice, if there is a Coordinator, only they need to store the set.
-// If there is not, then all candidates must store their own sets.
+// If there is no, then all candidates must store their own sets.
 // All participants will have the same exact public key package. let mut pubkey_packages = BTreeMap::new();